Stanzilla/FortniteFeedback/README.md

 # Fortnite Feedback

-Collection of bugs and feedback for the Fortnite game by Epic Games.
+Collection of bugs and feedback for the `Survive the Storm` mode of the Fortnite game by Epic Games.

 ## About